Uralkali

 Uralkali (Уралка́лий) is a Russian potash fertilizer producer and exporter.
 It is traded on the Moscow Exchange using the symbol, URKA.
-The company’s assets consist of five mines and seven ore-treatment mills situated in the towns of Berezniki and Solikamsk (Perm Krai, Russian Federation).
+The company's assets consist of five mines and seven ore-treatment mills situated in the towns of Berezniki and Solikamsk (Perm Krai, Russia).
 Uralkali employs about 12,000 people (in the main production unit).

+The company’s production facilities are located in the cities of Berezniki and Solikamsk in Perm Krai, with its headquarters situated in Berezniki.

+Following the acquisition of OAO Silvinit in 2011, Uralkali became the sole producer of potash fertilizers in Russia.